find your perfect postgrad program

 Student City Guide: Liverpool

-Best known as home of the Beatles and one of the world's most famous football clubs, the city of Liverpool has a great deal to offer postgraduate students.
-Following a period of decline after the closure of its docks, the city has reinvented itself as a centre of culture and the arts.
-This reinvention was boosted in 2008 by Liverpool's tenure as European City of Culture, a yearlong round of cultural festivities that put Liverpool firmly back on the map.
+Following a period of decline after the closure of its docks, the city reinvented itself as a centre of culture and the arts.
+This reinvention was further boosted in 2008 by Liverpool's tenure as European City of Culture, a yearlong round of cultural festivities that put Liverpool firmly back on the map.

-Tourism is a large and growing industry in Liverpool, with many visitors drawn by the UNESCO World Heritage listed waterfront and queuing up to take the famous 'ferry across the Mersey'.
+Tourism is a large and growing industry in Liverpool, with many visitors drawn by the UNESCO World Heritage listed waterfront and queuing up to take the famous 'Ferry across the Mersey'.

 The city's John Lennon airport is a busy hub, with low-cost airlines offering flights to dozens of European destinations.
 Fast ferries run regularly to Ireland, including Dublin and Belfast.

-Entertainment & Leisure You'll find a wealth of entertainment and nightlife on offer on Liverpool, with live music being particularly popular - unsurprisingly, given the city's distinguished musical pedigree.
+You'll find a wealth of entertainment and nightlife on offer on Liverpool, with live music being particularly popular – unsurprisingly, given the city's distinguished musical pedigree.

 There's also plenty of comedy, with a smattering of clubs to be found across the city centre.